CivicTechWR/WRvotes/docs/about.md

 ## Who is responsible for this?

-Waterloo Region Votes  is a project of [CivicTechWR](https://civictechwr.org), a local group that attempts to improve the lives of residents in Waterloo Region through civic technology.
+Waterloo Region Votes is a volunteer project of [CivicTechWR](https://civictechwr.org), a local group that attempts to improve the lives of residents in Waterloo Region through civic technology.

 You can join us!